-My and My Father's Story
+My & My Father's Story

 I am a product of West Louisville, raised by a single mother.
 My father struggled with addiction until I reached the age of 10.
 I remember the day he decided, for the last time, that he would stop using substances.
 Thank God for that day.
 I remember visiting him at the Talbot house, walking down to the Dizzy Wiz, and him being as silly as he could be.
-My sisters and I walked with him down this journey of recovery.
+My sister and I walked with him down this journey of recovery.
 We accompanied him to eye-openers on Saturday mornings as we listened, year after year, to what recovery did for us.

 Like with recovery, New Leaf Clinic grew slowly, borrowing office space one night a week from his America's Finest Filters warehouse.
 To flourish, we knew we had to take chances, dive in full-time, and find a suitable location.
 Our office manager, Nikki Cheatham, quit her job of 7 years to take a chance to make an impact through New Leaf Clinic.
 The clinic was founded with passion and the intention to make a difference.

 We work tirelessly, helping to break systematic and unique barriers for each person who comes through our program.
 I know firsthand what recovery can do, not only for that individual but for all of the lives that they touch.